0w1nn3r/pool-filter-pressure-reader/README.md

 ### Pressure History Page
 - Interactive graph showing pressure readings over time
+- Zoom in and out
 - Automatic recording of significant pressure changes (0.1 bar or more)
 - Option to clear pressure history
+- Option to set auto prune age
+- Option to export pressure history as CSV
 - Navigation between dashboard and backflush log

 ### WiFi Settings Page